 Sophie Simpson and Mihaela Breg have helped produce a unique mentor scheme for our Alpha Challengers.
 Working with the wider E2W community, we have a rich resource of senior women who are keen to get involved and support you.

 Mentoring on a one-to-one basis is a unique opportunity to step outside of your normal circle of friends and colleagues and gain an intimate understanding of how the world looks through someone else’s eyes and life experiences.
+Do you remember a former manager, a coach or a teacher who gave you the best advice that changed the trajectory of your life?
 New perspectives could potentially lead to fresh ideas, and who knows where those new ideas could lead you in your career?

-Alpha Challengers Mentoring Scheme Episode 1: Top Tips for a successful mentor relationship
+Episode One: Top Tips for a successful mentor relationship